 Turning right is easy enough.
 The first thing you do is give a hand signal to indicate that you’re intending to turn right.
 Indicate by lifting your right arm to point right.

-Before turning right into the perpendicular road, be on the look out for pedestrians because they have the right of way.
+Before turning right into the perpendicular road, be on the look out for pedestrians because they have priority and the right of way.
 In that case, you’ll need to stop and allow people to cross before continuing.

 Traffic Fine for not giving pedestrians priority when the traffic light for pedestrians is green: €80 (or a 1 point deduction from your driver’s licence)

 Turning left is a little bit trickier, but completely manageable once you get the hang of it.